tpfk7/Portfolio-1-Project-Submission/README.md

 # Learn About the Colosseum
 The purpose of this website is to give information to those who are interested in the Colosseum.
-The landing page has some quick facts to get the user engaged and the History and Gladiator section go more indepth into the creation of the structure, how it was used and the combatants that fought in it.
+The landing page has some quick facts to get the user engaged, and the History and Gladiator sections go more in-depth into the creation of the structure, how it was used and the combatants that fought in it.

-The main goal is to educate the user on the Colosseum but the secondary goal is for the user to visit, or possibly re-visit the Colosseum.
+The main goal is to educate the user on the Colosseum, but the secondary goal is for the user to visit, or possibly re-visit, the Colosseum.
 The information on the first three pages will hopefully entice the user to consider visiting.
-The Visit page will give the user specific reasons to visit the Colosseum and a form if they have any questions about tours or general questions.
+The Visit page will give the user specific reasons to visit the Colosseum and a form if they have any other questions about tours or general questions.
 ![screenshot](documentation/mockup.png)

 ## UX

-The design of the website is trying to evoke the image of ancient Rome with dark orange colours to represent sand and brick of the Colosseum.
+The design of the website is trying to evoke the image of ancient Rome with dark orange colours to represent the sand and brick of the Colosseum.

 ### Colour Scheme